Skip to main content

 %(to_name)s - to_name- the name of object (device)

-%(business_app)s - the Business App name
+%(business_app)s - the business service name

 Application Group Dependency Removed